 F. rufa: A compact, thick and bushy variety, Rufa much prefers the cooler climates, and also does well in partial shade, protected from afternoon sun.
 This species is hardy down to -15º F. Thin culms grow to about 10 feet tall.

 F. scabrida: Another colorful variety, with shoots that come in shades of orange, blue and purple, eventually turning deep green.
 Also known as the “Asian Wonder,” it grows well in sun or shade, and is hardy to -10º F. Mature plants get 10 or 15 feet tall, with culms less than an inch in diameter.
-Although it’s a clumper, it does have a more vigorous growth habit, making it a popular choice for many gardeners, but a point of concern for others.
+Although it’s a clumper, it does have a more vigorous growth habit.
+Still, its coloration makes it a favorite among bamboo growers.

 If you’d like to learn more about the many uses and varieties of bamboo, take a look at some of our most popular articles.